-Since 1971, Earlham has been at the forefront of training leaders and educators—and our program has become recognized nationally.
-The unique, liberal arts approach combines on-campus courses, field experiences and leadership practica for developing both technical and interpersonal skills.
+Since 1971, Earlham has been at the forefront of training outdoor leaders and educators—and our program has become recognized nationally.
+The unique, liberal arts approach combines on-campus courses, field experiences and leadership practice for developing both technical and interpersonal skills.
 You’ll also find a variety of ways to explore the outdoors, get involved on campus and learn new skills.

 The Midwest Outdoor Leadership Conference (MWOLC)

 The Midwest Outdoor Leadership Conference (MWOLC) is a student-run outdoor leadership conference that occurs each year, hosted by various colleges and universities throughout the Midwest.
 The weekend consists of workshops, networking opportunities, a Q&A panel, and a keynote address, as well as many fun activities.
 This conference is an opportunity for undergraduate students interested in the field of outdoor recreation and education to unite and learn from each other, developing their leadership and technical skills, while making connections with others that may influence their future careers or hobbies.